Bulat-Ziganshin/EasyProtoBuf/README.md

 Also:
 - easy to grok and hack, the entire library is only 400 LOC
 - fast enough, but not super-optimized for speed
-- generator of corresponding C++ structures and encoders/decoders from .pbs (compiled .proto) files
+- includes generator of C++ structures with encoders/decoders from .proto files
 - the closest competitor is [protozero](https://github.com/mapbox/protozero)

 This library is sincerely yours if you need to quickly implement encoding/decoding of